syncfusion/blazor-docs/src/notifications/progress-bar/states.md

 ## Buffer

 When the [`SecondaryProgress`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.ProgressBar.SfProgressBar.html#Syncfusion_Blazor_ProgressBar_SfProgressBar_SecondaryProgress) property value is set to **true**, the secondary progress indicator becomes visible, and the primary progress is dependent on it.
-Users will be able to view both primary and secondary progress simultaneously.
+Users will be able to view both the primary and the secondary progress simultaneously.

 ```csharp
 @using Syncfusion.Blazor.ProgressBar